Cleveland Fires Police Officer Who Shot Tamir Rice

 The Cleveland Division of Police also suspended Loehmann’s supervising officer, Frank Garmback, for 10 days, for violating police guidelines on use of force, by driving up to a person reported to have a weapon.

-Loehmann was not fired for killing Tamir, but for providing false information on his application to be a patrol officer, the police department said in a statement.
+Loehmann was fired for providing false information on his application to be a patrol officer, the police department said in a statement.

 “The independent investigation conducted by the Office of Quality Control into Patrol Officer Loehmann’s statements made regarding employment history on his application, found that Patrol Officer Loehmann was not truthful in statements made in his personal history statement,” according to the statement from the Cleveland Division of Police.